 The Grime scene is definitely a man’s world.
 Females have come and gone, but ultimately, the dudes have been dominating the scene from day.
 Thanks to certain UK female artists, things are changing.
 This inspirational artist has traveled all over New York, collaborated with Estelle and John Legend, and gained respect from her male peers, even collaborating with some of them, such as Sway.
 Her new single, Paper Haters, is a monster in the music scene and everyone is waiting for the release of her debut album.
 Baby Blue is here with us today to talk us through her journey.

 Hey Blue.
-How did you find your passion for spitting?
+How did you find your passion for rap?

-When I was younger, I used to listen to Nas and Jay –z, I have always loved rap.
+When I was younger, I used to listen to Nas and Jay-Z, I have always loved rap.
 A few of my friends started a crew, but they had no females, as usual!
 They asked me to write some lyrics, as they wanted me to be like the Lil Kim of the crew.
-Initially, I thought no way!
+Initially, I thought ‘no way!’
 But I gave writing a go and when it came to rapping for them, they said I had something.
-So I carried on practising and got better.
+So I carried on practicing and got better.
 I felt I had finally found something that I genuinely loved.
 I then started a college course in film writing, which actually helped me write some raw lyrics.

 What was your childhood dream?

 I wanted to be a Hollywood actress!
 But when I got into music, nothing else mattered.
 I would like to get into acting one day, and I will pursue it when I have the time.
 I am too in love with music right now, and I wanna put all my energy into my album.

 When did you receive your first big break?

 I guess it would be when Estelle picked me up in 2005.
 She took me all around the world, and I was her hype girl on tour.
 It was incredible.
 She took me to New York where I met John Legend and loads of other stunning artists.
 In New York, it was my first time in a proper studio, meeting with real producers… that was the first moment I felt like I was living the dream.